 The Legal Studies major and minor are open to all undergraduates currently enrolled at Northwestern University in any school.
-The information here should help you, but if you have more questions, please contact Prof. Joanna Grisinger, the Director of Undergraduate Studies for Legal Studies.
+We have included a brief video presentation that will answer most of your questions, but if you have more questions, please contact Prof. Joanna Grisinger, the Director of Undergraduate Studies for Legal Studies.

 Why Legal Studies?

 Legal Studies offers undergraduates the chance to engage in exciting, critical work with professors from all over Northwestern, the Law School, and the professional world, with courses in a variety of innovative topics.
-Recent favorites include Law and Society, The American Lawyer, Human Rights and U.S. Refugee Law, Constitutional Law I and II, and Legal and Constitutional History of the United States.
+Recent favorites include Reality TV and Legal Theory; Gender, Sexuality and Carceral State; Animal Law; and Constitutional Law I and II.

 It is not a "pre-law" program.
 Legal Studies conceives of law broadly to include the study of legal institutions, legal actors, and legal processes.
 Law, broadly conceived, is a social institution that provides an excellent lens through which students may learn about and critically examine a variety of themes central to other disciplines, shedding light on both the understanding of law as well as debates central to those disciplines.
 Legal Studies emphasizes the reciprocal relationships between law and society to examine the social environment.